 Federico García Lorca is one of the most important Spanish poets and dramatists of the twentieth century.
-García Lorca was born June 5, 1898, in Fuente Vaqueros, a small town a few miles from Granada.
-His father owned a farm in the fertile vega surrounding Granada and a comfortable mansion in the heart of the city.
-His mother, whom Lorca idolized, was a gifted pianist.
-After graduating from secondary school García Lorca attended Sacred Heart University where he took up law along with regular coursework.
-His first book, Impresiones y Viajes (1919) was inspired by a trip to Castile with his art class in 1917.
+He was born June 5, 1898, in Fuente Vaqueros, a small town a few miles from Granada.
+His father, Federico García Rodríguez, was a landowner, and his mother, Vicenta Lorca Romero, was a teacher.

-In 1919, García Lorca traveled to Madrid, where he remained for the next fifteen years.
-Giving up university, he devoted himself entirely to his art.
-He organized theatrical performances, read his poems in public, and collected old folksongs.
-During this period García Lorca wrote El Maleficio de la mariposa (1920), a play which caused a great scandal when it was produced.
-He also wrote Libro de poemas (1921), a compilation of poems based on Spanish folklore.
-Much of García Lorca's work was infused with popular themes such as Flamenco and Gypsy culture.
-In 1922, García Lorca organized the first "Cante Jondo" festival in which Spain's most famous "deep song" singers and guitarists participated.
-The deep song form permeated his poems of the early 1920s.
-During this period, García Lorca became part of a group of artists known as Generación del 27, which included Salvador Dalí and Luis Buñuel, who exposed the young poet to surrealism.
-In 1928, his book of verse, Romancero Gitano ("The Gypsy Ballads"), brought García Lorca far-reaching fame; it was reprinted seven times during his lifetime.
+In 1922, Lorca and the composer Manuel de Falla organized the first cante jondo, or “deep song,” festival in Granada; the deep song form permeated his poems of the early 1920s.
+During this period, Lorca also became part of a group of artists known as Generación del 27, which included Salvador Dalí and Luis Buñuel, who exposed the young poet to surrealism.
+In 1928, his poetry collection Romancero Gitano brought Lorca far-reaching fame; it was reprinted seven times during his lifetime.

-Lament for the Death of a Bullfighter and Other Poems (1937)
+Lament for the Death of a Bullfighter and Other Poems (Oxford University Press, 1937)